dijksterhuis/cleverspeech-exp/README.md

 ### Experiments

 All attacks are performed with a hard L2 norm constraint (no soft constraint in the adversarial loss).
-Currently working on a few things on the back of the CTCHiScores experiment.
+Currently working on a few things on the back of the [CTCHiScores](https://github.com/dijksterhuis/cleverSpeechExperiments#ctchiscores) experiment.

 #### Baselines
 Simple CTC attack based largely on the work of Nicholas Carlini and David Wagner.
-Used as a basleine comparison for all other work (attack success rates, perturbation size etc.).
+Used as a baseline comparison for all other work (attack success rates, perturbation size etc.).

 #### AdditiveSynthesis
 Explores the effects of using additive synthesis to generate pertubations.